BeemerJ/Moss-Essential-Software-Guide/MAIN.md

   > // I like OBS.

 * [**OBS Studio**](https://obsproject.com/)
   > The all in one recording and broadcasting software that most people tend to use.
+Make sure to get [_HEVC Codecs for Windows_](https://codecsdownload.com/download_5f2717ba55e2de5976138b64de8f6b26/msx/Microsoft.HEVCVideoExtension_2.0.60531.0_neutral___8wekyb3d8bbwe.AppxBundle).

 ---